 When Anxiety Builds Up to an Anxiety Attack

-Symptoms of anxiety include restlessness, irritability, muscle tension, trouble sleeping, and trouble concentrating, to name a few.
+Symptoms of anxiety include restlessness, irritability, muscle tension, trouble sleeping and trouble concentrating, to name a few.
 When these symptoms build up over time and become impossible to tolerate, an individual will most likely experience an anxiety attack.
 Symptoms of an anxiety attack include increased heart rate and shortness of breath that may last for approximately ten minutes or so.
-However, the underlying symptoms of anxiety are persistent and long-lasting: for days, weeks, and even months.
+However, the underlying symptoms of anxiety are persistent and long-lasting, either for days, weeks or even months.